-Through the Productions module's Settings tab, the user can access settings to customize module options to meet the needs of their facility.
+Through the Productions module's Settings tab, you can access settings to customize module options to meet the needs of their facility.
 The Settings tab breaks down into three sub-tabs: Terpenes, Food Allergens, and Cannabis Forms.

 The Terpenes sub-tab displays all terpenes saved to the licence holder's system.
 Terpenes are essential oils present in all plants which contribute to the plant's smell and taste.
 When a licence holder sends a Bulk Lot sample to an external laboratory for testing, the lab analyzes the sample's terpene profile and includes this information in the Certificate of Analysis–or COA–document.